 - A warmer Arctic could halt the Gulf Stream, which brings warmer water and weather to north-western Europe.

+Arctic change affects everyoneClimate change in the Arctic is not just a local problem - it's a global problem.
 The feedbacks from the Arctic are increasing global sea levels, they are predicted to change global climate and precipitation patterns, and the effects of climate change on Arctic species are likely to be felt globally.

 What WWF is doing